jkrumbiegel/MakieLayout.jl/docs/src/laxis.md

 The axis interacts in two directions with the layout.
 When the size of one of its protrusions changes, this will notify its GridContent.
 This will then notify its parent GridLayout and so on, until the full layout is recomputed.
-After that's done, the ProtrusionLayout will have received a new bounding box in which to place its content.
-The LAxis has a bounding box node which determines the borders of the central plot area.
+When that's done, the LAxis object will have received a new bounding box with which it should align given its size and alignment attributes.
 This is now updated and the axis' subscene is adjusted to its new size.
-All axis decorations also update their positions.
+All axis decorations then also update their positions.

 ```@example